 Had the most amazing experience with Fourtree Lawyers kevin vierboom who represented my partner was helpful and understanding and we got a great result better then expected ? jane hogan, I was so blessed to have her by my side.
 They are an amazing team and i would recommend them to everyone also great value for money.
 Especially considering i only called the morning of the court case and they were all over it at my bek and call thankyou so much guys im so appreciative for all your help today

 I was lucky enough to have Kevin take my case and am truly grateful for the services he and his team provided.
 From the outset, I was made to feel comfortable and knew from the first time meeting with them that they would go above and beyond to get the best possible outcome and that is exactly what they did.
 Fourtree Lawyers provides exceptional service with outstanding results and I would recommend Kevin to anyone and everyone who is in need of these services.

 Licence Appeal Allowed | P1 Demerit Points Suspension | Wyong Local Court

-After serving a 3-month disqualification he was again suspended for exceeding the demerit point limit.
-Fourtree Lawyers lodged an appeal in the Local Court and Solicitor Denise McCarthy made submissions to the Magistrate about his need for a licence and argued that the second licence disqualification was in fact double punishment.
+After serving a 3-month disqualification, he was again suspended for exceeding the demerit point limit.
+Fourtree Lawyers appealed to the Local Court and Solicitor Denise McCarthy made submissions to the Magistrate about his need for a licence.
+She argued that the second licence disqualification was, in fact, double punishment.

 The Magistrate agreed and allowed the appeal.
 Our client was extremely relieved that he was able to keep his licence and his job.